bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Yome.render();
 </script>

-This widget represents a blueprint of sorts so that Peter can sew the Yome windows and doors into the Yome walls where the customer desires.
+This widget represents a blueprint, that helps the potential Yome buyer show Peter where they want their windows and doors placed.

 ### It's all about cognitive overhead